rackerlabs/docs-rackspace-federation/doc/config-attribute-mapping/faws-mapping.rst

 Assigning Fanatical Support for AWS Permissions
 ===============================================

-Fanatical Support for AWS Permissions
+Fanatical support for AWS permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These permissions control access to features within Rackspace's Fanatical
-Support for Amazon Web Services (FAWS) Control Panel.
+Support for the Amazon Web Services (FAWS) Control Panel.
 You can assign the roles
-of ``observer``, ``admin``, or omit them from the mapping policy.
+of ``observer`` or ``admin`` or omit them from the mapping policy.
 Users with
 ``observer`` permissions have read-only access to the Control Panel.
 Users with
  ``admin`` permissions have read and write access to the Control Panel.
 The
 following mapping policy assigns the ``admin`` role to all federated users: